-If you're familiar with the Mediterranean diet -- or with Michael Pollan's advice: "Eat food.
+If you're familiar with the Mediterranean diet -- or with Michael Pollan's advice ("Eat food.
 Not too much.
-Mostly plants." -- these principles of the Nordic diet won't come as a shock.
+Mostly plants."), then these principles of the Nordic diet won't come as a shock.
 They're universal, and simple enough to translate easily into your own experience.

 They come from a lecture on the Nordic diet I heard recently by Dr Arne Astrup, head of the Department of Nutrition at the University of Copenhagen.
 Along with Dr. Astrup's advice, I've paired some top-rated recipes to help you unleash your inner viking.
 Skål!

 Ten Principles of the New Nordic Diet